 - Order at lunchtime and save your meal for dinner.
 Lunch prices are lower at many restaurants.

-- If you qualify, look for status discounts like student, senior, teacher, and military discounts.
+- Look for status discounts that you might qualify for, like student, senior, teacher, and military discounts.

 Stay in the know